 The 2019 AUAR identified no adverse impacts to state-listed or federally listed species.
-For this AUAR Update, a review of the Minnesota Department of Natural Resources (DNR) Natural Heritage Information System (NHIS) was conducted per license agreement LA-1074 to identify state-listed threatened, endangered, and special concern species within 1 mile of the AUAR study area.
-This review identified 28 species within one mile of the AUAR study area, the majority of which are aquatic species found within the Mississippi River or Minnehaha Creek.
+For this AUAR Update, a Natural Heritage Information System (NHIS) review request was submitted to the Minnesota Department of Natural Resources (DNR) to identify state-listed threatened, endangered, and special concern species in proximity to the AUAR study area.
+The results of this request and the DNR's response to the AUAR Update is provided in Attachment E. This review identified two species: